w3c/scribe/regtest/ReadMe.txt

 This directory contains regression test cases (test-cases/*) for scribe.perl.
-Each test case is an executable with the extension.test.
+Each test case is an executable with the extension ".test".
 It must return exit code 0 for success, 2 for a test that is not applicable, and any other code for a test that failed.

 The other files are auxiliary files (mostly test input and reference output).